 More than 350 willow species grow throughout the world.

-Willow is so resilient!
+Willow is everywhere!

 When we first started, it was hard to find enough basket-quality willow with which to practice.
 There were not many growers here in the PNW and the rods people were selling could be as much as $18/lb.
 We have access to local, wild willows, but they were not all suitable for basket-making or could not be used for all parts of a basket.
-We are learning, however, to develop a stronger relationship with the wild ones here and are excited to see what that brings.

 There is an expanding willow culture here in the PNW and we’re seeing more folks raising plants at home, tending to them in the wild, and relating to them more intimately.
 I’m sure you’ll be seeing more opportunities to work with it yourself, purchase willow rods or finished pieces locally in the coming years, depending on how we and they fair in our shifting climate.
 We will be offering opportunities to learn and purchase willow projects as we grow our skills.

 The casket you see above was woven in Autumn 2025.
 It has a home in our studio and is available to view in 2026.
-A casket in this style, with wooden bottom and embedded lid, requires around 1000 willow rods and 40-50 hours of weaving.
+A casket in this style, with wooden bottom and embedded lid, requires around 1000 willow rods and 40-50 hours of weaving and woodwork.
 We are happy to consider making one like this for you.
 Please reach out by email if you are interested: June@jacobsoncraftworks.com

-Thank you to the larger willow community!
+Thank you willow community!

-Joining the Columbia Basin Basketry Guild was pivotal for our learning, acquiring willow for our home plot, and connecting with others who are also on their own weaving journeys.
+The Columbia Basin Basketry Guild was pivotal for our learning, acquiring willow for our home plot, and connecting with others who are also on their own weaving journeys.
 June is the acting Program Chair for the guild and has enjoyed learning about other types of weaving from the artists she helps set up for monthly presentations as well.

 Teachers, basketry makers and growers who have either directly or indirectly impacted our work recently through classes or interactions include, but are definitely not limited to: